-To enable or disable daisy-chain:
+To enable or disable the 6 GHz-only network:

 - 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
 Enter orbilogin.com.

 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.